myb-project/guide/README.md

 - **Windows**: [Windows server](https://www.microsoft.com/en-us/windows-server);
 - **Other**: [SmartOS](https://www.joyent.com/smartos), [Android x64](https://www.android-x86.org/) and so on;

-MyB only provides an API, if you are looking for a WEB interface to work with bhyve or jails, check out the [ClonOS](https://clonos.convectix.com/) project, which is also a fully open-source and BSD-licensed satellite project of CBSD.
+MyBee only provides an API, if you are looking for a WEB interface to work with bhyve or jails, check out the [ClonOS](https://clonos.convectix.com/) project, which is also a fully open-source and BSD-licensed satellite project of CBSD.

-## MyB Overwiew
+## MyBee Overwiew

-Despite the fact that MyB can run any custom installation ISO images, the product is primarily focused on working only with cloud images.
+Despite the fact that MyBee can run any custom installation ISO images, the product is primarily focused on working only with cloud images.
 An important part of the project are the provisioning tools for easily creating your own cloud images with any set of applications and extensibility of the API.

 The high speed of virtual infrastructure initialization on demand makes the product unique in terms of the basis for building SaaS/FaaS platforms.
 For example, the average timing of creating and launching environments to the state to process remote user requests: